 THE DIFFERENT LEVELS OF STATUS

 The particularity of Weibo is that you can have different levels of accounts.
 Every account displays the level next to the name.
 It shows the number of days the account owner has been using the platform and for how long.
 If the user is often on Weibo, he will faster reach the next level.

 You can also have VIP status for a fee.
 VIP accounts have a little crown next to the username.
 Many celebrities have this status.

 PARTICULARITIES OF COMPANY ACCOUNT

 The company account has more services than a personal account.
 With your company account, you have a dashboard to manage your content and pages.
-You can also personalized page display to choose the best way to attract customers.
-Weibo offers also a data analysis with more than 60 types of data to analyze the performance of the page.
+You can also personalized page displays to choose the best way to attract customers.
+Weibo offers also data analysis with more than 60 types of data to analyze the performance of the page.
 You can conduct the analysis on three levels: posts, fans, and followed accounts.
 It’s a very useful tool to improve your marketing strategy.

 Because there is more and more creation of companies’ accounts, Weibo decided to create a new option.
 Weibo developed the “Enterprise Weibo Page” exclusively for corporate users of the Weibo social media platform.
 This application allows corporates to better leverage Weibo for business purposes.
 It also allows you to explore business opportunities and build meaningful contacts on Weibo.
 It becomes easy to collect customer feedback and respond to their questions.